Topics Covered in this Blog:

 - Varicose veins

 Varicose veins are a sign of vein disease, or venous insufficiency.
-Vein disease develops when tiny, one-way vein valves are placed under strain, become damaged, and begin to malfunction.
-Genetics, age, and lifestyle factors can all impact your venous health.
+Vein disease develops when tiny, one-way vein valves are placed under strain, become damaged, and malfunction.

 - Swelling in the legs, ankles, and feet